ArchQuant/backtesting-basics/README.md

 # Backtesting Basics
-Ref: Python for Algorithmic Trading by Yves Hilpisch
+Reference: Python for Algorithmic Trading by Yves Hilpisch